apache/openwhisk-website/faq.md

 ### Which programming languages/runtimes does OpenWhisk support?

-Currently, OpenWhisk supports NodeJS and Swift; more languages will be supported soon.
+Currently, OpenWhisk supports JavaScript, Swift, Python or PHP function, a Java method, any binary-compatible executable including Go programs; more languages will be supported soon.
 Additionally OpenWhisk can run any custom code put in a Docker container.

 ### When should I use OpenWhisk versus VMs, Containers, or Cloud Foundry apps?